 Wales is known as the adventure and outdoor capital of the UK.
 From the spectacular mountains and craggy peaks of the Snowdonia National Park to the north, long sandy beaches and scenic coastal paths to the west, and the moorland and lakes of the Brecon Beacons National Park to the south, Wales is well equipped for intrepid explorers who want an active holiday.
-Whether you are a couple seeking an activity break, a solo traveller wanting to learn some new skills or a family searching for fun days out, Wales boasts a plethora of options to suit everyone.
+Whether you are a couple seeking an activity break, a solo traveller wanting to learn some new skills or a family searching for fun days out, Wales boasts outdoor holiday activities to suit everyone.

 This huge adventure playground is waiting for visitors to come and play, so if adventure is your game, there are a wealth of thrilling activities to get your blood racing.
-Why not take a leap and ride, climb, walk or even kayak your way to happiness with our guide to adventure activities in Wales?
+Why not take a leap and ride, climb, walk or even kayak your way to happiness with our guide to outdoor adventure activities in Wales?
+Do you fancy a weekend of activities in North Wales, Mid Wales, West Wales or South Wales.
+Read our guide to active holidays and some of the sporty options open to you.
+Stay at one of our self-catering holiday cottages in Wales too in locations close to all these beauty spots and activity centres in Wales.

 Surfing on the Gower coast